Skip to content

 Adherence to Ethical Guidelines

-Plastic surgeons are expected to uphold the highest ethical standards, including:
+Onco-Plastic surgeons are expected to uphold the highest ethical standards, including:

 • Informed consent: Ensuring patients fully understand procedures, risks, and benefits.